jupita-io/ios/README.md

 ### Error handling

 The SDK throws one error, which occurs if the user input is not JSON compatible.
-This can be incorrect usage of strings when passed on to the Touchpoint methods.
+This can be incorrect usage of strings when passed on to the Jupita methods.
 This error may also arise if the `messageType` set in the dump method is not 1 or 0.

 ### Error codes